akhaled01/B15/README.md

 ## Running B15

 > [!IMPORTANT]
-> Use a mature Linux distro!
+> Use a mature Linux distro, or WSL if you are on windows!

 To run B15, you'll need to have Python 3.11.0 or higher installed on your machine.